Computer mouse: Engelbart's first "mouse"

 In 1964, Bill English joined ARC, where he helped Engelbart build the first mouse prototype.
-They christened the device the mouse as early models had a cord attached to the rear part of the device which looked like a tail, and in turn, resembled the common mouse.
-According to Roger Bates, a hardware designer under English, another reason for choosing this name was because the cursor on the screen was also referred to as "CAT" at this time.

 As noted above, this "mouse" was first mentioned in print in a July 1965 report, on which English was the lead author.
 On 9 December 1968, Engelbart publicly demonstrated the mouse at what would come to be known as The Mother of All Demos.
 Engelbart never received any royalties for it, as his employer SRI held the patent, which expired before the mouse became widely used in personal computers.
 In any event, the invention of the mouse was just a small part of Engelbart's much larger project of augmenting human intellect.